RupeshKumar4511/Web-Designing-and-Development/README.md

 //  only : This is a keyword that prevents older browsers that don't support media queries from applying the styles.
 It's optional and used mostly for browser compatibility.

 //  screen : It tells the browser you want to apply styles when the media type is a screen .
+// Other media types:

+print: for printed pages
+screen: for computer screens, tablets, phones

+all : means both print and screen.
 ```

 # aspect-ratio: